-Ready for a Christmas break?
-Looking forward to a rest?
-Maybe some socialising and over-indulgence?
+Ready for a Christmas break and looking forward to a rest?

-But those pesky teachers have paid no attention to your leisure needs beyond a mouldy Milky Way from the remains of a tin of Celebrations.
-They’ve set you heaps of work in every subject and expect it all done for the first day back.
+But perhaps your teachers have had other ideas and set you heaps of work in every subject and expect it all to be done for the first day back.
 Mocks, essays, coursework, revision for tests, it’s all there.

-So how do you manage to have a break, see family and friends and get all that work done?
-Here’s some suggestions.
+So how do you manage to have a break, enjoy some downtime and get all that work done?
+Here are some suggestions.

 Plan your time

-Plan out the holiday so you have a proper break and get those Christmas events in but also allocate enough time to get all that homework done.
+Plan out the holiday so you have a proper break but also allocate enough time to get all that homework done.

-Be realistic - maybe the time before Christmas is full up with parties and preparation but there’s a few ‘dead’ days between Christmas and the New Year when all you would be doing is slumping in front of a screen.
+Be realistic – maybe the time before Christmas is full up with festive preparations but there are a few empty days between Christmas and the New Year when all you would be doing is slumping in front of a screen.
 These may be perfect for catching up with school or college work.

 Share the plan with your family so they can encourage you to get started when the time for work comes.